freaktechnik/twitchbots/README.md

 Thanks to the following APIs, the service can try to curate the list as best as it can on its own:

  - [Twitch API](https://github.com/justintv/Twitch-API) *needs a Client-ID saved as `client-ID` in the config table*
- - [3v.fi Twitch Mod Check API](https://twitchstuff.3v.fi/modlookup/docs) *Needs a 3v-ua from the config table*
+ - [3v.fi Twitch Mod Check API](https://t.3v.fi/modlookup/docs) *needs a 3v-ua from the config table*

 ## Set up